froukje/datamapu/content/posts/ml_concepts/backpropagation.md

 ![one_neuron](/images/backpropagation/one_neuron.png)
 *Illustration of a Neural Network consisting of a single Neuron.*

 For the following calculations, we assume the initial weight to be $w = 0.3$ and the initial bias to be $b = 0.1$.
-Further the learning rate is set to$\alpha = 0.1$.
+Further the learning rate is set to $\alpha = 0.1$.
 This values are chosen arbitrary for illustration purposes.

+**The Forward Pass**

 We can calculate the forward pass through this network as